 9. Introduce the right tools (and integrate them)

 Proper asynchronous communications in the workplace require the right set of tools.
+Without the right setup, even the best processes will fall short.
 Some of the tools necessary for efficient asynchronous communications include:

 10. Measure, measure, measure